1. The threat of Brexit

 Lisa Osofsky, Europe, Middle East and Africa regional chairwoman of Exiger, a financial crime, risk and compliance firm, says that while the demise of cash has been on the cards for a while, some companies are not preparing well enough.

-“The greatest risk to British business lies less within the technology to transform from a cash-based to a fully digitised monetary economy and more with, as ever, the human error built into any economy which invests in systems without investing at the same rate in personnel training,” she says.
+“The greatest threats to business lie less within the technology to transform from a cash-based to a fully digitised monetary economy and more with, as ever, the human error built into any economy which invests in systems without investing at the same rate in personnel training,” she says.

 “History proves that it is rarely technological advances alone that bring opportunities and risks to business, but the ability of staff at all levels to maintain an independent sense of core rights and wrongs.”